bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-This selects the bus number for looking for an I2C barometer
+This selects the bus number for looking for an I2C barometer.
+When set to -1 it will probe all external i2c buses based on the GND_PROBE_EXT parameter.

 |Value|Meaning|
 |:---:|:---:|